Skip to content

 }

-The last method called on the macro specifies how the query is resolved.
+The last method called on the builder specifies how the query is resolved.
 The following four are available:

 all()